-As part of the work program associated with Spud's Working Interests, to date 1,238 L.Km of 2D seismic has been acquired and 923 L.Km of existing 2D seismic data has been purchased and an additional 197 sq.Km of 3D data has been purchased.
+As part of the work program associated with Spud's Working Interests, to date 1,238 L.Km of 2D seismic has been acquired and 1,235 L.Km of existing 2D seismic data has been purchased and an additional 197 sq.Km of 3D data has been purchased and reprocessed.
 The remaining work program associated with these blocks calls for the drilling of six exploration wells.

-As part of the work program associated with Frontier's Working Interests, to date 1,148 L.Km of 2D seismic has been acquired, 7,501 L.Km of existing 2D seismic data has been purchased and an additional 1,619 sq.Km of 3D data covering the Badin IV Blocks and 229.1 Km of vintage 2D seismic data in the Kandra Lease has been purchased.
-As of the date of this AIF, the remaining work program associated with these blocks calls for the drilling of two exploration wells.
+As part of the work program associated with FHL's Working Interests, to date 1,148 L.Km of 2D seismic has been acquired, 7,501 L.Km of existing 2D seismic data has been purchased and an additional 1,619 sq.Km of 3D data covering the Badin IV Blocks and 229.1 Km of vintage 2D seismic data in the Kandra Lease has been purchased.
+As of the date of this AIF, the remaining work program associated with these blocks calls for the drilling of one exploration well.